Sixteenth Street Historic District: 21st century

 For many years the Third Church of Christ, Scientist congregation had dealt with high maintenance costs, structural defects, and a decrease in the number of attendees in their 1971 building.
 In 1990 the congregation had inquired about selling the property, which meant the building would likely have been demolished since the layout would have been difficult for another organization to use.
 This resulted in third parties attempting to have the building designated a historic landmark.
 The nomination failed, but after a renewed attempt in 2007 the church and adjoining Christian Science Monitor Building were added to the DCIHS.
 The congregation attempted to have the church demolished the following year, but permits were denied by the city, setting off several years of legal battles, debates between locals and historians about its architectural significance, and debates about the separation of church and state.
 The congregation was eventually successful and the two buildings were demolished in 2014.
 The site was replaced with an office building completed in 2017, and the congregation meets in a portion of the building that features a mirrored glass entrance.

 Another building that replaced a 19th-century home on 16th Street, the Australian embassy on Scott Circle, was demolished in 2020.
 Because the building was a non-contributing property to the historic district, approval for its demolition and the exterior design of the new chancery was not stringent.
-The new chancery was designed by Bates Smart and is expected to be completed in 2022.
+The new chancery was designed by Bates Smart and is expected to be completed in 2023.
 The building will feature a glass atrium, exhibition gallery, and environmentally responsible technology.

 A two-block stretch of 16th Street in the historic district was renamed Black Lives Matter Plaza in 2020, following protests after the murder of George Floyd.
-The portion of 16th street that was renamed is from H Street to K Street.
+The portion of 16th Street that was renamed is from H Street to K Street.
 A 35 ft mural in yellow capital letters was painted onto the road reading Black Lives Matter along with the flag of Washington, D.C.
+The mural was removed in 2025 after Republican Representative Andrew Clyde threatened to withhold federal funds from the city if the mural was not painted over and the stretch of road be renamed Liberty Plaza.